Catholic princess exposes ‘anti-Christian’ globalists, promotes Our Lady of Fatima

 Today, I had the honor of speaking with her about those years but also about her views on the Church and politics.
 "Russia today is much more Christian than any other Western country," she says.
 "We have to acknowledge" that the Eastern countries are our friends and that Russia is more on our side than the "anti-Catholic and anti-Christian" globalist class.

 Princess Gloria also shares her thoughts on Pope Francis, the crisis in the Church, and her faith.

 "I always think it is very good if the people see that we are a happy religon."
 To be Catholic is to know "everything has a happy end."

 The John-Henry Westen Show appears every Tuesday.
 It is a short weekly commentary on the most important news developments in the Church and culture.
-The John-Henry Westen Show is available by video on the show’s YouTube channel, and right here on my LifeSite blog.
+The John-Henry Westen Show is available by video on Rumble and on the show’s YouTube channel.
+It’s also accessible right here on my LifeSite blog.